Exiv2/exiv2/trunk/msvc64/ReadMe.txt

      DevStudio Express 2010 (and presumably 2005 and 2008) do not have the "Batch Build" feature.
      Select "exiv2" right-click "Set as Startup Project" and Select Platform="Win32" Configuration="Debug|DebugDLL|Release|ReleaseDLL"  Build.
-     Only build the Configurations you need.
+     Build the Configurations you need.
 Build time is about 2 minutes/Configuration.

+     I don't want to create an msvc32 directory with seperate project files as this introduces more maintenance work.
+I might (no promises) write a python script to edit the project files.

 2    Design